Marcus Dent: 2011–2014

 In October 2012, Marcus knows that something is wrong with Maria and she eventually admits that she has found a lump in her breast.
 Fearing it could be breast cancer, Marcus goes with Maria to the hospital.
 Maria does not have cancer.
 They kiss, much to Marcus's surprise.
 They pretend it never happened and go to Eileen's birthday party, especially as Maria is dating Jason and Marcus is dating a colleague, Aiden Lester (Toby Sawyer).
 Eventually, they admit their feelings for each other and end their respective relationships.
 Aiden, angry that Marcus agreed to move to London with him and then changed his mind, assumes Sean has been causing trouble.
 Sean gets the impression that Marcus wants him back and is horrified to find Marcus kissing Maria.
 He struggles to accept that Marcus is now in an opposite-sex relationship and tells Jason, who is furious that they lied to him.
 In November 2013, Marcus and Maria decide to buy a house together, away from the street so that there are things like boating lakes and playgrounds for Liam.
 Marcus feels uncomfortable when Jason's gay brother, Todd, makes a pass at him.
 The next day, he admits to Todd that he has everything he needs and is happy with Maria.
 However, Todd thinks that Marcus fancies him and kisses him.
 They have sex, despite Marcus instantly regretting it.
-Todd's mother, Eileen, is convinced that Todd and Marcus are having an affair and trick Marcus into admitting it.
+Todd's mother, Eileen, is convinced that Todd and Marcus are having an affair and tricks Marcus into admitting it.
 Todd later accompanies Marcus to a show house where he waits for Maria, but the pair end up having sex again.
 Maria and her friend Audrey Roberts (Sue Nicholls) walk in on them, which leaves Marcus horrified.
 As Marcus later tries to explain himself, Maria lashes out, attacking him and ends their relationship for good.
 He is then offered a room at Todd's aunt Julie's flat, but decides to leave Weatherfield.
 Marcus returns and he and Todd begin a relationship, much to Maria's annoyance.
 Maria goes on a downward spiral and begins to secretly text Tyrone Dobbs (Alan Halsall) pretending to be Kirsty Soames (Natalie Gumede), Tyrone's ex-fiancée.
 After having some time off work, Marcus is called in by his boss for a meeting at work.
 Marcus is suspended for having too much time off as his relationship with Maria gets back on track and he begins to see Liam again.
-Marcus is later shocked to see that his partner Todd kissing another man, making Marcus realize there is nothing left for him in Weatherfield and he decides to leave, after reconciling with Maria.
+Marcus is later shocked to see his partner Todd kissing another man, making Marcus realize there is nothing left for him in Weatherfield and he decides to leave, after reconciling with Maria.
 He later leaves for London, after an emotional farewell with Maria, Liam and Julie.